-MIT 220 INTRODUCTION TO ROBOTICS (3) CSU
+MIT 220 INTRODUCTION TO ROBOTICS (3) CSU Lecture: 2 hours / Lab: 2 hours

 This introductory course in robotics emphasizes hands-on experience to build a basic functional robot.
 Students learn about electric motors, servos, sensors, switches, actuators and their application in a robot.
 Students learn computer programming and its integration into a working robotic unit.
 The course also includes mechanical assembly, connecting electronic components, wiring and soldering, and testing.